Skill shortages due to an ageing population mean there's never been a better time to boost your career prospects in Finland

 How to explain your qualifications to employers

-However, if it's necessary to get your qualifications evaluated - for example, to work in a regulated profession such as healthcare or teaching - you'll need to visit the Finnish National Board of Education.
+However, you may be required to have your qualifications officially recognised to work in some regulated professions, such as healthcare and education.
+Your employer can advise on whether this applies to you - if so, you'll need to visit the Finnish National Agency for Education.